Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 Computers represent numbers in binary.
 Any number can be represented by a sequence of bits (binary digits), which in turn may be represented by any mechanism capable of being in two mutually exclusive states.

-Integer numbers are unbounded: for any given number $x$, there are integers that are less than $x$ and integers greater than $x$.
+Integer numbers are <ymark>unbounded</ymark>: for any given number $x$, there are integers that are less than $x$ and integers greater than $x$.
 However, computers are finite machines that use a fixed word size for representing numbers.
 An 8-bit register can represent $2^8 = 256$ different things.
 Using $n$ bits, we can represent all the nonnegative integers ranging from $0$ to $2^n - 1$.

 ---
 The three common methods of extending the binary numeral system to represent <bmark>signed numbers</bmark> (i.e. positive, negative, and zero) numbers are: